schickling/git-s3/README.md

 git-s3
 ======

-Easy way to deploy your git repo to a AWS S3 bucket.
+An super easy way to deploy your git repo to a AWS S3 bucket.

 ## Install